-Leoncavallo Sheet music
+Leoncavallo Sheet Music and Biography

 Ruggero Leoncavallo was an Italian composer of opera and a librettist for most of his operas.
 He was considered by some to be the best librettist of his time after Arrigo Boito.

 Try out our Ruggero Leoncavallo sheet music Mattinata for voice and guitar.

 His ultimate fame lies in his opera ‘Pagliacci’, despite writing many others.

 Leoncavallo was born in Naples on 23rd April 1857.
 His father was a police officer and magistrate.
 The family moved away from Naples and returned when Ruggero went to school.
 On leaving school he went to study at the University of Bologna to study literature.

 Leoncavallo then went to Naples Conservatory.
 He supported himself by playing the piano in cafes and giving concerts in addition to providing singing lessons.

 His initial operas failed to gain any attraction or popularity.
 Then he published ‘Pagliacci’ in Milan in 1892 and received immediate success.
 Sadly his later operas never matched this success.